Welcome to

 Acceptance and Commitment Therapy (ACT)

-I graduated Magna Cum Laude from Covenant Theological Seminary and have been married for 17 years.
+I graduated Magna Cum Laude from Covenant Theological Seminary.
+I have been married for 18 years.
 I'm a mom to three wonderful, wild children, and I understand what it means to be stretched thin while still trying to grow.
-I’m a Christian, which means I believe every person is inherently valuable and worthy of respect.
-I’m honored to walk with people from all walks of life, regardless of their faith, background, or identity.

 Outside of session, you’ll likely find me doing yoga, walking my dogs, poking around thrift stores, or enthusiastically tackling DIY projects I may or may not finish.
 I'm a Colorado native, but these days I call Missouri home.